WillPepperr/Google_Data_Analyst_Capstone/README.md

 <br />
 <br />
 <br />
 I then proceeded to create the visualizations.
 I kept in mind the goal of the project which was to compare Subscribers to Casual Customers when creating the charts.
-I compared the trip data between the two across multiple metrics such as trip duration, day of week, gender, and time of day.  <br/>
+I compared the trip data between the two across multiple metrics such as trip duration, day of the week, gender, and time of day<br />
 <br />
 <br />
 <a href="https://imgur.com/n8jxnz2"><img src="https://i.imgur.com/n8jxnz2.png" title="source: imgur.com" /></a>